-- What resolution should be Etsy images be?
+- What resolution should my Etsy photos be?

-- What size should I use for my lifestyle images on Etsy?
+- What size should I use for the rest of my Etsy images?

-- Where can I make my Etsy listing images?
+- Where can I make my listing photos for Etsy?

 - How can I improve my Etsy listing photos?

-- Can I use my iPhone to take my images?
+- Can I use my iPhone to take images for Etsy?

 - What should I name my Etsy listing photos?